bjmorgan/data_F-TiO2_intercalation_anions/README.md

 This top level directory contains four sub-directories: `data`, `analysis`, `figures`, and `tests`.

 * **`data/`**: This folder contains a series of `.yaml` filed, containing data extracted from VASP calculations.
-The inputs and outputs for the source VASP calculations, along with scripts for extracting the relevant data and generating these files, are available at the [University of Bath Data Archive]TODO.
+The inputs and outputs for the source VASP calculations, along with scripts for extracting the relevant data and generating these files, are available at the [University of Bath Data Archive](https://dx.doi.org/10.15125/BATH-00473).

 * **`analysis/`**: This folder contains Jupyter notebooks that perform the analysis of the DFT data, using the input data in the `data` folder.
 These notebooks also generate relevant figures for publication.